geotrev/bulba/README.md

 ## API

-`UpgradedComponent` has its own API to more tightly control things like rendering encapsulated HTML and styles, tracking renders via custom lifecycle methods, and using built-in state via upgraded class properties.
+`UpgradedElement` has its own API to more tightly control things like rendering encapsulated HTML and styles, tracking renders via custom lifecycle methods, and using built-in state via upgraded class properties.

-Of course, it also extends `HTMLElement`, enabling native lifecycle callbacks for all extenders.
-Be sure to read about the caveats in [the native callbacks section](#using-native-lifecycle-callbacks) below.
+As mentioned in the beginning, the class extends `HTMLElement`, enabling access to native lifecycle callbacks.
+Be sure to read [the native callbacks section](#using-native-lifecycle-callbacks) first, as functionality piggy backs off of a few in particular.

 ### Render